mikebridge/mikebridge.github.io/_posts/test/2017-05-11-auth0-spa-dotnet-core.md

  Next, click on "Clients".
 In the ambiguous terminolog in the World of Authentication, a "Client" refers to the software that accesses Auth0---in our case this will be our TypeScript SPA.
 Click on "Create Client", then "Single Page Web Applications".

-Ok, we're done here for now.
+We'll come back to this to configure the roles later.

 # DotNet Core